lukasvermeer/lukasvermeer.github.io/_posts/2011-11-16-back-to-back.markdown

 For me, this consistent Back functionality across applications is a big reason why Android's Back button is better than the iPhone's on-screen buttons.
 Even if they do have fancier labels.

-<span style="color:#bbb;">[* As a side note, I've always felt the Android applications integrate more often and more nicely producing a more natural flow between apps.
-Perhaps this point is not a salient to those used to the more clunky iOS flow where manual application switching is more common, at least for me. ]</span>
+[^1]: As a side note, I've always felt the Android applications integrate more often and more nicely producing a more natural flow between apps.
+Perhaps this point is not a salient to those used to the more clunky iOS flow where manual application switching is more common, at least for me.